geoffkip/CustomerChurn/README.md

-# Predicting customer churn for an ecommerce company
+# Predicting customer churn for a telecommunications company
-An ecommerce company is interested in the retention of our customers.
+An telecommunications company is interested in the retention of our customers.
 This is a sample dataset from a telecommunications company.
 The dataset has the following details:
 * Customer who left in the last month: Churn
 * Services customers signed up for: Phone, Multiple Lines, Internet, Online